Sahara India Pariwar: Businesses

+The group has been also called "the Swiss Bank of India" where "the high and mighty keep their unaccounted money".

+The group has operated numerous business sectors such as finance, infrastructure & housing, real estate, sports, power, manufacturing, media & entertainment, health care, life insurance, educational institute, offline online education (edunguru), retail, E-commerce (online/offline shopping), electrical vehicle (Sahara evols), hospital, artificial intelligence, hospitality, and co-operative society.
+The group has been a major promoter of sports in India and was the title sponsor of the Indian national cricket team, Indian national hockey team, Bangladesh national cricket team, and Force India Formula One team among others.

 Real estate

 Sahara India Real Estate Company and the Sahara Housing Investment Corporation are subsidiaries of the conglomerate.
 They buy and develop land for residential housing projects across India.
-The company has its projects spread in almost all over India.
+The company has its projects spread almost all over India.
 Sahara has a collaboration with Turner Construction, an American building company, in some of its projects.

 Electric vehicles

 Sahara India Pariwar announced the launch of Electric Vehicles under the brand name Sahara Evols in June 2019.
 The product line of Sahara Evols initially consists of motorbikes, scooters, e-rickshaws and 3-wheeler cargo vehicles, charging stations and EV batteries.

 Sports

 Sahara owns several professional sports teams in India in a variety of sports.
 In badminton, it owns the Awadhe Warriors of Lucknow, one of the eight teams in the Indian Badminton League.
 It owned the Pune Warriors India, a franchise cricket team that played in the Indian Premier League (IPL).
+They were also the sponsors for the indian cricket team.

 The company launched the Sahara Warriors Polo Team in 2012.
 From 2005 to 2014 Calcutta Football League was sponsored by Sahara.

 In July 2012, Sahara India Pariwar picked up the Lucknow franchise of the Hockey India League, the Uttar Pradesh Wizards.
 It was also the sponsor of the Bangladesh Cricket Team from 2012 to 2015.